powsybl/powsybl-optimizer/open-reac/README.md

   Refer to section [8.1](#81-in-case-of-convergence).
 - `reactiveopfexit.run` contains the code executed when the process fails.
   Refer to section [8.2](#82-in-case-of-inconsistency).
-- `acopf_scaling.run` defines the scaling applied to variables and constraints before ACOPF solving.
 - `reactiveopf.run` executes the AMPL process of OpenReac, calling the previous scripts.

 ### 3 Input